shaman-yellow/outline/lixiao/2024_01_21_dongzhixia3/output.md

 Other data obtained from published article (e.g., supplementary tables):

-- Supplementary file from article refer to[@ChangesAndCorChen2021].
+- Supplementary file from article refer to ChangesAndCorChen2021[@ChangesAndCorChen2021].
-- Supplementary file from article refer to[@ProteinMetabolBenson2023].
+- Supplementary file from article refer to ProteinMetabolBenson2023[@ProteinMetabolBenson2023].

 ## 方法